 You can easily find them (or something similar) in the storage container aisle of most stores.
 Make sure it says freeze-proof as not all containers are created equal.

 - 8 ounces (1 block or 8 tablespoons) full-fat cream cheese, softened and cut into 8 pieces (do not sub fat free)

 - 1 cup whole milk (do not sub skim or low fat milk)

 - 1 cup heavy cream (do not sub half and half)

 - 1 cup granulated sugar

 - 1/4 cup graham cracker crumbs

-- In a blender, blend together the cream cheese, milk, heavy cream, sugar, vanilla, and salt until smooth.
+- Add the cream cheese, milk, heavy cream, sugar, vanilla, and salt to a blender then blend until smooth.
 Transfer mixture to a bowl, cover with plastic wrap, and refrigerate for at least 1 hour.

 - Once the ice cream base is cold, freeze in your ice cream maker according to the manufacturer's instructions.